Hire a Man

-Hire a Man is a 2016 Nigerian romantic comedy film directed by Desmond Elliot and produced by Chinneylove Eze.
+Hire a Man is a 2016 Nigerian romantic comedy film written by Temitope Bolade, Diche Enunwa, and Chinneylove Eze and directed by Desmond Elliot and produced by Chinneylove Eze.
 The film stars the Ghanaian actress Zynnell Zuh and Nollywood actors and actresses such as Enyinna Nwigwe, IK Ogbonna, Nancy Isime, Bayray McNwizu and Daniel Lloyd.
 The movie portrays the pressure put on ladies to get married when age begins to step in, by the society.

 Production

 The film was produced by Chinneylove Eze Productions Ltd.

 Plot

-In the movie, after the wedding engagement announcement by her younger, prettier and skinnier sister, Tinu (Nancy Isime), the spoilt rich successful accountant, Tishe Lawson (Zynnell Zuh), hires Jeff (Enyinna Nwigwe) to pretend to be her fiancé.
+In the movie, after the wedding engagement announcement by her younger, prettier, and skinnier sister, Tinu (Nancy Isime), the spoilt rich successful accountant, Tishe Lawson (Zynnell Zuh), hires Jeff (Enyinna Nwigwe) to pretend to be her fiancé.
 The showdown stage just got ready!